IshrakAdit/mqtt/README.md

 docker compose up --build -d
 ```

+This command:

-This builds and launches all services in detached mode.
+- Builds all services
+- Starts them in detached mode

+> **Note:** Since this is a tutorial-level repository and users are responsible for their own running instances, all required secrets to run this project are provided in the project files.

 ---